docker-hy/docker-hy.github.io/docs/part-2/section-3.md

 Nginx, backend and frontend should be connected in the same network.
 See the image above for how the services are connected.
 You find [Nginx-documentation](https://www.nginx.com/resources/wiki/start/topics/examples/full/) helpful, but remember, the configuration you need is pretty straight forward, if you end up doing complex things, you are most likely doing something wrong.

+Remeber to remove ENV REACT_APP_BACKEND_URL "http://localhost:8080" from your front-end Dockerfile otherwise it will not use the /api/ route!

 If and when your app "does not work", remember to have a look in log, it can be pretty helpful in pinpointing errors:

 ```bash